 Desmond Howard joined ESPN in 2005 as a college football analyst.
 The 1991 Heisman Trophy winner and Super Bowl XXXI MVP joined the network a few years after his remarkable 11 seasons in the NFL.
-He has been an analyst on the three-time Sports Emmy Award-winning College GameDay with host Chris Fowler and analysts Kirk Herbstreit, Lee Corso and David Pollack, since 2005.
+He has been an analyst on the three-time Sports Emmy Award-winning College GameDay with host Chris Fowler and analysts Kirk Herbstreit and Lee Corso, since 2005.

 Howard’s broadcast career began in 2003 at Fox Sports, for which he was a contributor to Best Damn Sports Show Period.
 In 2004, he was a correspondent on ESPN2’s Cold Pizza during the show’s Super Bowl coverage.
 Howard also was a weekly contributor to Fox